rahul-gharat/dronahq-docs/docs/control-editor-ide/adding-new-properties.md

 6. **"inside_repeat"** : true/false

-- Set as true if we are using the template inside a repat using rv-each
+- Set as true if we are using the template inside a repeat using rv-each
 - Default is false

 7. **"placeholder"** : "write your placeholder here",